Vicky the Viking: Film adaptations

-On March 24, 1978, a feature-length film edited from episodes of the animated series was released in West Germany.
+A feature-length film edited from episodes of the animated series was released in West Germany on March 24, 1978.

-German director Michael "Bully" Herbig filmed a live action adaptation of the series called Wickie The Mighty Viking (aka "Wickie und die starken Männer").
-It was produced by Christian Becker of Rat Pack Filmproduktion for a 2009 release.

-Vicky is portrayed by Jonas Hämmerle.
-Günther Kaufmann portrays Sven, the antagonist of the Vikings.
+German director Michael "Bully" Herbig filmed a live action adaptation of the series called Vicky the Viking.
+It was produced by Christian Becker of Rat Pack Filmproduktion and released by Constantin Film.
+Vicky is portrayed by Jonas Hämmerle, while Günther Kaufmann portrays Sven, the antagonist of the Vikings.
 The Vikings of Flake are portrayed by Jörg Moukkadam (Faxe), Mike Maas (Gorm), Christian Koch (Snorre), Nic Romm (Tjure), Patrick Reichel (Ulme) and Olaf Krätke (Urobe).

 The film premiered on 9 September 2009, in Munich.
 On its opening weekend, it grossed approximately $5,595,895.
 On 3 October, during a show of Wetten, dass..?, Herbig was presented with the Goldene Leinwand award for the film's viewership of three million within its first 18 weeks.
 The film sold nearly 5 million tickets in Germany, for a total gross revenue of approximately $40,582,384.

-Following the success of the first film, a sequel, Wickie auf Großer Fahrt, was released on 29 September 2011.
+Following the success of the first film, a sequel, Vicky and the Treasure of the Gods, was released on 29 September 2011.

-A CG animated film Vic the Viking: The Magic Sword was released on December 8, 2019.
+Studio 100 Animation and Studio 100 Film produced a CGI-animated film adaptation of the 1974 anime, titled Vic the Viking: The Movie (also known as Vic the Viking and the Magic Sword), which was released on December 8, 2019.
+Belgian animation studio DreamWall provided animation services.
+German film production and distribution company Universum Film distributed the film in Germany while Studio 100 Film handled international distribution rights.